 Visitors are always welcome at Don D. Steed Elementary School.
 As part of our Safe Schools Plan, all visitors must report to the office, sign in, and receive a visitor's pass to visit the school during the instructional day.
-All Parents/Guardians, guardians, or any family members who wish to visit campus for lunch must be included on the student's emergency card located in the front office.
+All Parents/Guardians, guardians, or any family members who wish to visit campus for lunch must be included on the student's emergency card located in the front office, as well as have a cleared background check.
 They must also bring a state issued i.d. as the Ident-A-Kid system will be utilized.